-SECTION 32: PROBATIONARY PERIOD
+SECTION 31: PROBATIONARY PERIOD

-32.1 Duration
+31.1 Duration

-Original and promotional appointments from employment lists shall be tentative and subject to a probationary period of six (6) months (1040 hours) of actual service for full-time employees, and six (6) calendar months for part-time employees, exclusive of all leave and light duty, and shall be completed within a one (1) year period.
-The probationary period may be extended as provided in Section 32.4 (Extension of Probationary Period for Classifications Covered by Section 32.1 - Duration) and 32.5 (Extension of Probationary Period for Classifications Covered by Section 32.2 - Nine (9) Month Probationary Period).
+Original and promotional appointments from employment lists shall be tentative and subject to a probationary period of six (6) months (and a minimum of 1040 hours) of actual service for full-time employees, and six (6) calendar months for part-time employees (and a minimum of 520 hours for $\frac{1}{2}$ time employees; 780 hours for $\frac{3}{4}$ time employees, etc), exclusive of all leave and light duty, and shall be completed within a one (1) year period.
+The probationary period may be extended as provided in Section 31.4 (Extension of Probationary Period for Classifications Covered by Section 31.1 - Duration) and 31.5 (Extension of Probationary Period).
 Probationary employees who are granted military leaves of absence shall complete the balance of their probationary period within a period of six (6) months following their return to City service.
-No provision of this Section 32.1 (Duration) shall be interpreted to preclude the City from establishing new classifications which may require a probationary period of more than six (6) months.
+No provision of this Section 31.1 (Duration) shall be interpreted to preclude the City from establishing new classifications which may require a probationary period of more than six (6) months.

-32.2 Nine (9) Month Probationary Period
+31.2 Nine (9) Month Probationary Period

-The probationary period for employees hired in one of the following classifications shall be nine (9) months except as provided in Section 32.3 and may be extended as provided in Section 32.5 (Extension of Probationary Period for Classifications Covered by Section 32.2 - Nine (9) Month Probationary Period).
+The probationary period for employees hired in one of the following classifications shall be nine (9) months (and a minimum of 1560 hours) of actual service for full-time employees, and nine (9) calendar months of actual service for part-time employees (and a minimum of 780 hours for $\frac{1}{2}$ time employees, 1170 hours for $\frac{3}{4}$ time employees, etc.) except as provided in Section 31.3 and may be extended as provided in Section 31.5 (Extension of Probationary Period for Classifications Covered by Section 31.2 - Nine (9) Month Probationary Period).

-32.2.1 Applications Programmer Analyst II (for employees hired on or after July 1,
+31.2.1 Applications Programmer Analyst II (for employees hired on or after July 1, 2008)

-2008)
+- 31.2.2 Architect

-32.2.2 Architect
+- 31.2.3 Auditor II

-32.2.3 Auditor II
+- 31.2.4 Central Library Circulation Supervisor

-32.2.4 Central Library Circulation Supervisor
+- 31.2.5 Community Development Project Coordinator

-32.2.5 Community Development Project Coordinator
+- 31.2.6 Hazardous Materials Specialist II

-32.2.6 Hazardous Materials Specialist II
+- 31.2.7 Landscape Architect

-- 32.2.7 Landscape Architect
+- 31.2.8 Landscape Architect (Registered)

-- 32.2.8 Landscape Architect (Registered)
+- 31.2.9 Library Literacy Program Coordinator

-- 32.2.9 Library Literacy Program Coordinator
+- 31.2.10 Library Materials Preparation Specialist

-- 32.2.10 Library Materials Preparation Specialist
+- 31.2.11 Library Special Services Coordinator

-- 32.2.11 Library Special Services Coordinator 32.2.12 Senior Community Health Specialist
+- 31.2.12 Senior Community Health Specialist

-- 32.2.13 Senior Environmental Health Specialist
+- 31.2.13 Senior Environmental Health Specialist

-- 32.2.14 Senior Field Investigator
+- 31.2.14 Senior Field Investigator

-- 32.2.15 Senior Health Management Analyst
+- 31.2.15 Senior Health Management Analyst

-- 32.2.16 Senior Information Systems Specialist
+- 31.2.16 Senior Information Systems Specialist

-- 32.2.17 Senior Librarian
+- 31.2.17 Senior Librarian

-- 32.2.18 Senior Mental Health Clinician
+- 31.2.18 Senior Mental Health Clinician

-- 32.2.19 Senior Planner
+- 31.2.19 Senior Planner

-- 32.2.20 Senior Psychiatric Social Worker
+- 31.2.20 Senior Psychiatric Social Worker

-- 32.2.21 Senior Public Health Nurse
+- 31.2.21 Senior Public Health Nurse

-- 32.2.22 Supervising Librarian
+- 31.2.22 Supervising Librarian

-- 32.2.23 Supervising Library Assistant
+- 31.2.23 Supervising Library Assistant

-32.3 Six (6) Month Probationary Period
+31.3 Six (6) Month Probationary Period

-For the promotional appointment of a career employee to a non-supervisory position that is part of the normal promotional ladder for that position, the probationary period shall be six (6) months except as provided in Section 32.4 (Extension of Probationary Period for Classifications Covered by Section 32.1 - Duration).
+For the promotional appointment of a career employee to a non-supervisory position that is part of the normal promotional ladder for that position, the probationary period shall be six (6) months of actual service (and a minimum of 1,040 hours), six (6) months of actual service for part-time employees (and a minimum of 520 hours for $\frac{1}{2}$ time employees, 780 hours for $\frac{3}{4}$ time employees, etc.) except as provided in Section 32.4 (Extension of Probationary Period for Classifications Covered by Section 32.1 - Duration).
 No position shall have a longer probationary period than the probationary period applicable to the position that supervises that position.